 The High Line

-Moving on we made our way to a newer city attraction, the High Line, a 1.45 mile elevated park on a disused train track.
+One of the newer attractions in NYC is the High Line, a 1.45 mile elevated park on a disused train track.
 For us this was a lovely place to sit and just chill out.
 It was still pretty busy, but it’s a nice break from the so called concrete jungle, and it gives you an opportunity to appreciate some greenery.
-From here we decided to make our way to the Brooklyn Bridge via the September 11 memorial.

 The 9/11 memorial